repetier/Repetier-Firmware/README.md

 as a new version.
 2. Do not include your personal configuration files.
 If you need new configuration options, add them to the official configuration.h file.
-3. We have to folders for different processor architectures.
+3. We have two folders for different processor architectures.
 So for most changes modifications need to be in both folders.
 The general files are identical.
 In fact we develop on avr and just copy them to due.
 Only pins.h/fastio.h/hal.* and configuration.h are architecture dependend, so chnages there need to be made